Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/DevSecOps/What is Wrapper Pattern.md

 5. Wrappers are perfect when tools or command that require customized environmental variable settings, system controls or job-submission parameter.
 6. Useful in HPC, clustered environment, *nix sysadmin, and scientific research.

 On my position, I work command regularly so that trick and wrapper can help me reduce a lot of work when execute command.
-But do not familiar right now but if have any updated, please follow [[Linux profile]], and I will give update about linux configuration and wrapper on that articles
+But do not familiar right now but if have any updated, please follow [[Awesome Linux profile]], and I will give update about linux configuration and wrapper on that articles

 # Conclusion